Erio-Harrison/ros2_basic/readme.md

    In order for these changes to take effect, you have two options:

-   Effective immediately: Run the following command in the current terminal to apply the changes immediately: `source ~/.bashrc`
+   **Effective immediately**: Run the following command in the current terminal to apply the changes immediately: `source ~/.bashrc`

-   Reopen the terminal: Close the current terminal and reopen a new terminal.
+   **Reopen the terminal**: Close the current terminal and reopen a new terminal.
 Changes in `.bashrc` will be applied automatically.

 5. Run the sample programs in the project: `ros2 run <your_package_name> <your_executable_name>`